"Not only will users get immediate answers to their problems, but governments too will be able to run their infrastructures more efficiently."

 STMicroelectronics is one of the companies leading the charge in sensor development.
 It's working on technology that combines readings from an accelerometer, magnetometer, pressure sensor and Wi-Fi scanner to accurately pinpoint your location indoors.

 That means whether you're trying to find a bookshop in a shopping centre or a restaurant in a hotel, the tech can make life much easier when you can't get a GPS lock.
+The recently introduced Wi-Fi Aware standard also lets phones communicate directly - and identify where they are - with no internet or GPS access

 As 3D and stereo cameras become the norm, so gesture and facial recognition will improve.